 The Camino Sarria to Santiago (or Way of Saint James) is the most popular section of the entire Camino de Santiago.
-This section, the camino Sarria to Santiago, is perfect for those pilgrims who want to experience how it is to be a pilgrim capture the essence of the Camino de Santiago.
+This section, the Camino Sarria to Santiago, is perfect for those pilgrims who want to experience the essence of the Camino.

 During your Camino Sarria to Santiago, you will have the opportunity to venture off on many pleasant hikes, all while getting to enjoy the wonderful local cuisine.
-This route is ideal for meeting other pilgrims and immersing ourselves in the incredible natural setting that will accompany us throughout the entire Camino de Santigo.
+This route is ideal for meeting other pilgrims and immersing yourselves in the incredible natural setting that will accompany you throughout the entire Camino de Santigo.

 Your Camino Sarria to Santiago departs from the Galician town of Sarria, which is located about 100 km away from Santiago de Compostela.
-The distance of the Camino Frances from Sarria to Santiago is around 100 km, which is the minimum distance required for pilgrims to receive the traditional “Compostela” certificate, verifying they have done the Camino de Santiago.
+The distance of the Camino Frances from Sarria to Santiago is around 100 km, which is the minimum distance required for pilgrims to receive the traditional “Compostela” certificate, verifying they have done the Camino.

 During your Camino Sarria to Santiago you will walk through beautiful forests, farmlands and rustic villages following trails and paths that are surrounded by stonewalls.
 You will be able to admire the beautiful green landscape that is so characteristic of Galicia.
 At the end of this stage we will reach our destination: Santiago de Compostela.

-Your daily program during your Camino Sarria to Santiago.
+Here is the daily program of your Camino Sarria to Santiago!